Answer to Prayer: Nicholas' Birth*

 And so it was with great rejoicing and deep gratitude that a son, who they named Nicholas, was born.
 Theophanes and Nonna chose the name in honor of the child's priest-uncle, Nicholas, who came to bless the baby.
 This uncle was abbot of a monastery in nearby Xanthos.
 Nicholas was a familiar name among Christians, though not common, as a man named Nicholas was one of the first chosen to serve as a deacon in Jerusalem.3

 Nicholas was born to parents who were "devoted Christians, not so poor as to be scorned by others, but neither so rich as to be boastful; they had enough to support themselves and still give to the poor."4 Young Nicholas grew in an atmosphere that allowed him to flourish—mentally, physically, and spiritually.

-Nicholas birth is also sometimes given as March 15, AD 270.
+Nicholas birth is also traditionally given as March 15, AD 270.